shreyash-chauhan/BasicStarterPython/README.md

 python todo.py
 ```

-## Future Improvements

-- Add graphical interfaces using Tkinter
-- Store data using files or databases
-- Improve user interface and error handling
-- Add automated tests
-- Expand the collection with more Python projects

----

 These projects were built as part of my learning journey to strengthen my Python programming fundamentals through hands-on practice.